suneesha/ETLprocess_Yelp/README.md

-# FundingCircleCodeChallenge
-Perform ETL process on the Yelp API
+# Perform ETL process on the Yelp API

 Author : Suneesha Kudipudi